CBussom/TagApp/Weekly Reports/Weekly Report(10-11).md

 + ## Mahima Abraham
     + **Goals of last week:**
-      + Want to add a tag button to the game and have it go hand in hand with the bluetooth connection so we can enable/disbale the button depending on the       player's range
-      + Start implementing the different settings I have learned to the actual application and start changing the layout around to make it more presentable and user friendly.
+       + Connect the history tab to the database.
+      + Finish connecting the tag button to the Bluetooth connection, meaning if the player is in range the button is enabled or else disabled and apply it to the actual app.
-      + I want to learn how to make the app more compatible with different screen sizes(portrait and landscape) so it is more user friendly.
+      + Find more features to apply to the phone app to make it user friendly.
-      + Learn how to do dark mode vs light mode because some users prefer one over another so having both can reel in more users.
     + **Progress and Issues:**
-      + Got through most of the tutorial for Kotlin and Android studio.
-      + Did research on how to have the tag button and Bluetooth connection go hand in hand and have started working on trying to implement it on my own project before I make any permanent changes to the actual app.
+      + Still working on how to get the tag button go hand in hand with the bluetooth connection once the bluetooth is up and running.
-      + I am not having any issues as of right now.
+      + Start working on the leaderboard and its layout and the type of data it will display(players' rank, wins, losses, etc.)
     + **Next Week's Goals:**
       + Connect the history tab to the database.
       + Finish connecting the tag button to the Bluetooth connection, meaning if the player is in range the button is enabled or else disabled and apply it to the actual app.